pymc-devs/pymc-examples/myst_nbs/samplers/SMC-ABC_Lotka-Volterra_example.myst.md

     return np.random.normal(a, b, 1000)
 ```

-Defining an ABC model in PyMC3 is in general, very similar to defining other PyMC3 models.
+Defining an ABC model in PyMC is in general, very similar to defining other PyMC models.
 The two important differences are: we need to define a `Simulator` _distribution_ and we need to use `sample_smc` with `kernel="ABC"`.
 The `Simulator` works as a generic interface to pass the synthetic data generating function (_normal_sim_ in this example), its parameters, the observed data and optionally a distance function and a summary statistics.
 In the following code we are using the default distance, `gaussian_kernel`, and the `sort` summary_statistic.
 As the name suggests `sort` sorts the data before computing the distance.

 Finally, SMC-ABC offers the option to store the simulated data.
 This can he handy as simulators can be expensive to evaluate and we may want to use the simulated data for example for posterior predictive checks.